dappforce/subsocial-docs/docs/sdk/advanced/Posts.md

 ### findPublicPostsWithSomeDetails

-Find and load posts that have `hidden == false` field in Substrate struct and their IPFS content is not empty with their extension and owner's profile, and space (if defined and specified in properties).
+Finds and loads posts that have the `hidden == false` field in the Substrate struct and their IPFS content is not empty, with their extension, and the owner's profile and space (if defined and specified in properties).

 ```
 flatApi.subsocial.findPublicPostsWithSomeDetails(query: FindPostsWithDetailsQuery): Promise<PostWithSomeDetails[]>